Practical advice for students of Biblical Greek on reading the Greek Church Fathers.

 By the time the New Testament was written, the old Greek languages had virtually merged into one mega-language called Attic.
 Attic had many sub-dialects similar to the state of the English language today.
 Alexandrian Greek, often called Koine Greek, on which the New Testament is based on, was one of those sub-dialects.
 Greek Church writings are full of a number of different sub-dialects that aren’t a major challenge, but the translator has to be prepared for these slight shifts.

-Gregory Nazianzus and the Cappodocian fathers preferred to use language and structure close to that of classical Greek, Origen, John Chrysostom, and the Alexandrian writers tended to use a more eastern style.
+Gregory Nazianzus and the Cappodocian fathers preferred to use language and structure close to that of classical Greek.
+Origen, John Chrysostom, and the Alexandrian writers tended to use a more eastern style.
 Some used the subjunctive, while others did not, and adhered to the more primitive style of using the infinitive construct.
-For more information see the article, The Language of Ecclesiastical Greek.

 Respecting the Ancient Church Writers